CQC home / WA-CELI

 Becky Corriell

-Becky is the director of Professional Learning Programs for the Evans School of Public Policy & Governance.
+Becky is the Assistant Dean of Students & Learning Innovation for the Evans School of Public Policy & Governance.
 Becky's work focuses on the creation of professional learning opportunities that are intentionally co-designed to advance personal, organizational, and collective learning.
 She has more than fifteen years of experience in teaching and training, program design and implementation, and organizational development.
 Becky also brings a deep commitment towards anti-racism, equity, and inclusion to all facets of her work.
 She holds a bachelor’s degree in international studies and a Master of Education in Educational Leadership & Policy from the University of Washington.
 She is currently finalizing her doctoral dissertation in Education Policy, Organizations, & Leadership, also at UW.

 About the partners